RachelT/Queen-s-Commerce-News-Feed/README.md

 Usage
 -----

+* As of right now this extension is still under development.
+Thus installing it will not work *

 1. Open your chrome
 2. Click "Load unpacked extension"
 3. Select the downloaded project folder
 4. Enable the extension
 5. Email [Draco](http://www.dracoli.com/#/contact-me) to tell him he's awesome

 License
 -------